deebs67/Greatest_Common_Divisor/README.md

 Press any key to exit...
 ```

 Note that the two user inputs to this algorithm must be non-zero positive integers.
-The program doesn't do any error checking that this is in fact the case.
+The program doesn't do any error checking that this is in fact the case, and so in such cases the behaviour is undefined.